Cedarcroft, Baltimore: History

 By 1921 thirty houses had been constructed on the association lots.
 Corner lots sold for $2000 and interior block lots sold for $1800.
 The rapid surge of immigrants and Baltimore residents moving north initiated the creation of Cedarcroft's Maintenance Corporation and Improvement Association.

 Cedarcroft Maintenance Corporation's covenants remain in place; however, they are subject to homeowner's approval and vote periodically to renew and approve changes.
 Plans, color schemes and renovations are submitted to the group for approval.
 Due to the larger size and higher values of Cedarcroft houses, the neighborhood saw a sizable number of young family groups moving in.
+Prior to the passage of the Fair Housing Act of 1968, racially restrictive covenants were used in Cedarcroft.
+A 1919 advertisement in the Baltimore Sun described houses sold by Philip E. Lamb as "Properly Restricted" and located at "ideal building sites".

 In 2015, 10 units within Cedarcroft were sold; the average price of these sales was $427,830, the median being $439,750.
 Aside from renovations to the houses of the neighborhood and the growth of trees and landscaping, Cedarcroft looks much as it did in the mid-1900s.
 The distinguishing features of the area are its traditional Revival style houses, and narrow streets lined with arched trees, "reminiscent of medieval arches."
 In 2012, Cedarcroft is a diverse community, attracting traditional and non-traditional families from a variety of backgrounds.
 While the historical character remains intact through neighborhood efforts, Cedarcroft exists and thrives without constrictive and intrusive rules.
 Owners wishing to renovate are encouraged to have neighbor buy-in of plans before they are presented to the Cedarcroft Improvement Corporation.
 This process allows for individuality, yet builds cooperation between neighbors.
 In 2016, the first new house in the neighborhood since 1953 was added on the final unbuilt lot.

 Located in City Council District Four, Cedarcroft has been listed as a historic district on the National Register of Historic Places.

 According to the 2000 Demographic profile, 97.8% of the houses in Cedarcroft are occupied, more than 91% by owners.
 75.6% of the houses are family households.

 Cedarcroft remains the calm and beautiful neighborhood envisioned by the Lamb's despite its increasingly urban surrounding.
 The tight-knit community comes together naturally, celebrating October block parties, Halloween parades, and Christmas decoration contests together.
 This historic district is quite simply a "diamond in the rough" of an evolving and progressing city.